 The most important thing to remember is to have an open conversation with your contractor.
 Start talking about the regulations and how you can work together to achieve compliance.
 You won’t get fined and they won’t lose their license or clientele.
 Cold air and cheap fixes are no longer good enough.

 There are a couple different ways to go about this: digital or paper.
 Either require management of the process and digital is far more efficient.
 If only there was an easy and simple way to navigate through these ever-changing waters… Oh wait, there is with Trakref.

 We are a climate-conscious crowdsourced environmental management software specializing in compliance and performance.
 Do you work with a lot of contractors?
 This is where we shine.
+We’re a software corporation that has been in the regulatory compliance software and environmental compliance calendar software space for years.
+As an environmental software provider, we make sure our refrigerant tracking capabilities will help you in your journey towards sustainability, as well as helping you with ESG reporting and answering sustainability audit questions.
 With a mobile application for technicians to record on the go and a cloud-based document pool for complete owner portability, we cater to both.

 Check out our handy responsibilities chart below and start compliant today!

 We are refrigerant geeks with proven techniques to manage leaks in our HVAC/R and refrigerant management software.